Nebula-Modding/Cygnus/doc/addon-development/resources/planet_renderers.md

         // The colour of the backlight (required) "color" : 16379820
       },

+      // If `true`, this skybox object will only be rendered when you're
+      // orbiting the planet this renderer is for.
+      "is_for_orbit": false,

-      // Defines how this skybox object should move, if at all "movement": {
+      // Defines how this skybox object should move, if at all
+      //TODO: implement this
+      "movement": {
         "type": "time"
       }